bandlab/Guide/developer_api/getting_started.md

 ## Shows

-The Show API allows you to create, get and delete episodes in the Chew platform.
-An episode equates to a single live streaming event with a single publish point, player and archive.
+The Show API allows you to create, get and delete Shows in the Chew platform.
+A Show equates to a single live streaming event with a single publish point, player and archive.

 ## Series